domgom/kontr/ROADMAP.md

 mvn central publishing

 ## NICE TO HAVE
-non String response bodies (using types for rq/rs bodies), (not filetype) kotlin-script add summary? (only if stopOnAssertionError == false?)
+rework CLI to make it interactive and usable non String response bodies (using types for rq/rs bodies), (not filetype) kotlin-script add summary? (only if stopOnAssertionError == false?)